 When a student has withdrawn from the program or has not been enrolled in classes for three or more quarters during the academic year, he or she must apply for readmission using the Readmission and Reclassification form available from the LAS Graduate website.

 A student may apply to transfer up to three courses of graduate work from another accredited institution.
 The courses must be approved by the Program Director as part of the student’s overall course of study for both MALS and IDS students.
 The courses must then be approved for transfer credit by the Office of Student Records.

 Courses at the 200-level cannot be approved for graduate credit, even when a student needs to take such a course as preparation for more advanced work.
 Courses at the 300-level may be approved for graduate credit under the following circumstances: (1) The course is necessary as a part of the student’s overall interdisciplinary program.
 (2) The department does not offer courses in the same area on the graduate level.
 (3) The student has arranged with the professor to enhance the course to graduate level by the addition or alteration of assignments, including the final project of the course.
 Unless approved by the Program Director, a student should take no more than two 300-level courses as part of his or her program.

 In order to graduate, students in the MALS and IDS Programs must complete the coursework specific to their programs (either 48 or 52 credit hours depending on capstone choice) with a minimum GPA of greater than 2.5, a midpoint and culminating point essay, the submission of an electronic portfolio of final and other projects from a minimum of six courses, and one of four capstone choices offered by the program.
-A full description of the requirements for the capstones, as well as further policies and procedures for both programs, are outlined in the documents found on the MALS and IDS SharePoint site under Program Documents.
+Full descriptions of the requirements for the capstones, as well as further policies and procedures for both programs, are outlined in the documents found on the MALS and IDS D2L site under Program Documents.
 Students in the program are expected to be familiar with these policies and procedures and to comply with them.

 Graduation with Distinction